Scientists Could Be On The Verge Of Creating Self-Healing Glass For Mobile Phones

 Phones have come a long way since Alexander Graham Bell’s original 1876 patent—so much so that, at this point, the word “phone” is a bit of a misnomer.
 Sure, these devices can be used to contact just about anyone else with a phone, but today’s mobile phones would more accurately be described as pocket computers.
 What’s more is that, 150 years since its invention, the phone is such a supremely ubiquitous piece of technology that Bell himself likely couldn’t have fathomed how widely-used his apparatus would become.

 While undoubtedly useful, as phones have transitioned from the home to the pocket, they have also become much more fragile.
-50 years ago, breaking a phone took a bit of effort, and was rarely an accidental incident.
+Fifty years ago, breaking a phone took a bit of effort, and was rarely an accidental incident.
 Today, however, an inattentive or careless user could easily destroy his or her device with something as simple as a loose grip, and most smartphone owners are probably sympathetic to the plight of dropping a phone only to recover it and find the screen totally shattered.
-In most cases, the device still powers on and operates as intended, but a garish, crooked crack now blemishes the once uniform face of the phone.
+In most cases, the device still powers on and operates as intended, but a garish, crooked crack now blemishes the once-uniform face of the phone.

 Of course, it is possible, in most cases, to have the phone repaired.
 However, this is usually a very expensive process.
 Perhaps akin to totaling a car, a smartphone can sometimes be so damaged that simply replacing it would be a less expensive option.
 In worst case scenarios, a ruined phone may cause personal data like pictures, videos, or other vital information to become inaccessible, which is a major fear for those toting important files around with them.